arahmitz/adamblogstuff/content/posts/202509-riggingdojoenroll/index.md

 # The past few months have been busy.
 [In my last post](/posts/202505-skeletonhierarchy_blender) I was focused on building my Python skills as a part of my path towards becoming a **Technical Animator**.

 Back then, I've taken ownership of Forever Skies' entire animation system as the only animator in post-release team.
-I've also applied for autumn edition of [**Rigging Dojo's**](https://www.riggingdojo.com/) **Character 101 course** to strenghthen my core skills.
+I've also applied for autumn edition of [**Rigging Dojo's**](https://www.riggingdojo.com/) **Character Rigging 101** course. to strenghthen my core skills.

 Since joining Far From Home in 2023, I've worked all across the animation pipeline: skinning, rigging, fpp & tpp animation for humanoids and creatures, in-engine implementation, sometimes small tool development in blender.
 I've collaborated with